Photonsters/anycubic-photon-docs/FAQ.md

 - Check for loose cured resin or stuck resin, you will need to clean that out.
 - Cover the vat, you can cut a piece of cardboard that fits over the vat, or print one out on an FDM printer.
 Here is a good vat cover. https://www.thingiverse.com/thing:2837171
 - Before printing, carefully stir the resin for 1 - 2 minutes with the plastic spatula, be careful not to scratch the FEP screen.
-- Do not leave the build plate hanging with uncured resin, take it out and clean with IPA, leave it out until you are ready to print, this will lessen the weight on the single Z rod thus prevent z wobble.
+- Do not leave the build plate hanging with uncured resin, take it out and clean with IPA, leave it out until you are ready to print, this will lessen the weight on the single lead screw thus prevent deformation and potential Z wobble.

 ### Can I put excess resin that doesn't get used in a print back into the original bottle?
 - Yes, but you should strain out any debris first using a filter.